Catalog of medicines. Interaction with other drugs

 Patients with impaired renal function

-special selection dose is not required.
+special selection no dose required.

 Side effect